juntao/arenztopia/content/news/Issue 24.md

 ## Arts
 By Owen Miyazoi

 Famous artist Meikl Kynonakii's studio was attacked on Wednesday by a group called the "Classicist Revolutionaries".
 After the attack, they released a video condemning Kynonakii's postmodern art, and preaching a return to the classical age.
-Kyonankii's "f" (see [Issue 23](https://www.arenztopia.com/news/issue-23/)) is beleived to have been the subject of the attack. "f", and many other artworks, were destroyed in the attack; however, Kyonankii escaped unharmed.
-We interveiwed a random citizen about the attack.
+Kyonankii's "f" (see [Issue 23](https://www.arenztopia.com/news/issue-23/)) is believed to have been the subject of the attack. "f", and many other artworks, were destroyed in the attack; however, Kyonankii escaped unharmed.
+We interviewed a random citizen about the attack.
 (He preferred to be kept anonymous.)
 "Art can be a very divisive issue, I think," he said.
 "Honestly, I don't quite understand it."

 ## Sports
 By Sam-Louis Alrocaet